navaneethk99/mytodos-frontend/README.md

 # myTODOS
 myTODOS is a user-friendly todo-list webapp.
+This is only meant to be run on mobile devices.

 Tech Stack:- \
 -> Python with FastAPI \